sphantix/whisper-cpp-pybind/README.md

 ## License

-whisper.cpp.python is released under the MIT License.
+whisper-cpp-py is released under the MIT License.